Achaea: Roads

+There are two motorways in Achaea: the A5 motorway from Ioannina and Pyrgos; and the A8 motorway from Corinth and Athens.
+The motorways carry European routes E55 (towards Pyrgos) and E65 (towards Corinth).

+There are also seven national roads in the regional unit: the EO5, from Rio to Ioannina via the Rio–Antirrio ferry; the EO8 and EO8a, from Patras to Athens; the EO9, from Patras to Pyrgos and Methoni; the EO31, from Aigio to Kalavryta; the EO33, from Patras to Vlacherna (near Levidi); and the EO64, from Kato Achaia to Araxos.

 Bus

 Intercity bus transport is provided by KTEL Achaias.
 The main bus terminal is in the city of Patras.

 Rail

 Achaea is served by both the Patras Suburban Railway on the Patras–Kyparissia line to Patras and Athens Suburban Railway on the Athens Airport–Patras line from Aigio to Athens.
 Both lines, as yet, do not meet.